 02. MISLEADING OIL PRESSURE WARNING

 The misleading oil pressure warning sign is yet another terrible problem you might be faced with when you use the Chevy car.
+This is the second of 5.3 liter chevy engine problems.

 You can attest to the fact that you would have noticed the warning signal if you have used your car well enough, even without missing the times you are meant to top up your car’s oil.